Newsletter: Why your blogs might not be converting (and how to fix it)

 The article was ranked at number 4, and we saw an opportunity to strengthen performance.
 One of the changes we made to this piece was overhauling the product section to provide more detailed information about how WorldFirst supports businesses sourcing from overseas.

-The original article went live in December 2024, and we optimised the article in March 2025.
+The original article went live in December 2024, and we optimized the article in March 2025.
 So, did talking about the product in more detail positively impact conversions?

 Here’s what we saw:

 The article was published in December 2024 and brought in its first lead in February 2025.
-We optimised it in March 2025.
+We optimized it in March 2025.

-When we compared the first four months of performance (December–March) with the subsequent four months after the optimisation (April-July), we saw a 3x increase in conversions.
+When we compared the first four months of performance (December–March) with the subsequent four months after the optimization (April-July), we saw a 3x increase in conversions.

 Crucially, the rankings didn’t actually improve, yet we generated more leads.
 This demonstrates how much you can impact conversions just by improving your product content.